harvey-woo/serializer/README.md

 unserilazer(JSON.parse(data), { classes: { A } })
 ```

-serializer will keep the references, you will get same reference as following example
+serializer will keep the references, you will get same reference as following example

 ```javascript
 const obj = {}